stirtrek/stirtrek.github.io/Readme.md

     - sessions20XX.json needs to be downloaded from Sessionize once we've selected sessions
 - Search for the year in the /source directory's .md files and change it where appropriate in content
 - While there is no schedule /source/Speakers/index.md has the year set as the previous year in the YAML at the top.
 When we get a new schedule, update this value.

+## Creating a speaker archive page
+Previous speaker/talk pages get created at /Speakers/1234/Speaker-Name.html, but there is no automatic archive page.
+To create one, add a file to /Speakers like "2019.md" and update the configuration at the top as appropriate.

 ## To add a sponsor